 When we are dieting we are at a larger risk of being deficient in micronutrients since we need to have a lower caloric intake.
 The most common deficiencies are:

 Vegetables shouldn’t be a problem during dieting phase since they are generally low in calories, especially green leafy kind.
 As you can see from my list they are packed with micronutrients and on top of that they are rich in fiber which helps to keep us full.
 The problem could be with fruit, which has more calories.
 Sometimes it can be hard to squeeze recommended fruit servings into our low caloric intake so we should make the right choices and look for low calorie, low carb fruits like berries, watermelon, peaches and cantaloupe instead of bananas or apples.

 When in gaining phase the risk of deficiency is a lot lower but could still occur.
 When in this phase we need to eat above maintenance which results in lower hunger.
 So eating a lot of fibrous vegetables and fruits could be challenging but we should still be conscious about our food choices and try to achieve the recommended portion of 1 serving of fruit and 1 serving of vegetables per 1000 calories.

-Another option of getting enough micronutrients is with supplements which are covered in the next step of the diet setup guide.
-I will write another blog post about supplement recommendations and will update posts with links.
+Another option of getting enough micronutrients is with supplements which are covered in the last step of the diet setup guide.
+I will write another blog post about supplement recommendations and will update the post with a link.

 I hope you have found this post helpful.
 If you have any questions or suggestions or just want to share your experience with the topic you’re more than welcome to leave a comment:)